The Sketchbook of Wisdom: Special Rs 200 Discount till 31st March 2022

 All in all, Greenblatt’s simple idea is so insightful.
 Value investing works (over the long term) because it sometimes does not work (in the short term).

-With over fifteen years of practicing value investing with sincerity and with decent success (purely based on personal standards of success), and seeing a lot of my fellow investors drop out due to their disbelief in its continuity and now ruing their decisions, I can vouch for this powerful idea.
+With over eighteen years of practicing value investing with sincerity and with decent success (purely based on personal standards of success), and seeing a lot of my fellow investors drop out due to their disbelief in its continuity and now ruing their decisions, I can vouch for this powerful idea.